MichaelCurrin/dev-cheatsheets/cheatsheets/shell/sudoers.md

 Configure your system to avoid entering your password every time your run sudo.

 Add this as a row to sudoers config under this section.
-Replace `foo` with username.
+Replace `foo` with your target username so your user is affected.

 ```
 foo ALL=(ALL) NOPASSWD:ALL